2026 Agenda

 - Evolving network operations to unlock hosting capacity at lower cost and with greater community support

-- Coordinating EVs, data centres and emerging loads to manage peaks while deferring costly network augmentation
+- Coordinating distribution connected storage, EVs, and data centres to manage peaks while deferring costly network augmentation

 Ausgrid